ExtremeElectronics/Pico-SD--IDE-interface--for-Rc2014/README.md

 ## RC2040
 The SD images are directly compatable with the RC2040 https://github.com/ExtremeElectronics/RC2040 an RC2040.ini will work in both an RC2040 and an RC2014.
 The RC2014.ini will only work in an RC2014 as it only has a subset of the settings needed.
 The RC2040 will of course require the ROM binarys too and these will be ignored by the RC2014.

+## ROMWBW
+See ROMWBW SD directory for an image to work with ROMWBW

 ## Copying from an existing CF card.

 # CURRENTLY BEING TESTED USE AT YOUR OWN PERIL

 A complete CPM system can be moved from a CF card to an SD card.
-In Linux, The process is as follows.
+In Linux,

-**Be very carefull as dd can trash your system if you get this wrong

-Create a dump of the CF card with dd

-/dev/cfdrive is the path to your physical plugged in CF card, change this to suit your own system

-/home/cfimage.img will be the file image of your CF card, change this to save onto your own system

-/home/sdfile.img will be the CPM file system image to be saved to your SD card (change RC2014.ini to match), change this to save onto your own system

-dd if=/dev/cfdrive of=/home/cfimage.img

-dd if=/home/cfimage.img of=/home/CPMIDE.id bs=1024 count=1

-dd if=/home/cfimage.img of=/home/sdfile.img bs=1024 skip=1
+Just copy the .img file directly on to the SD card.
+This is only supported for RC2014 CF card images, and ROMWBW You will need the .id file from the SD card downloads above for your system and you will need to edit the RC2014.ini to poit to your new image file.

 # SPO256AL2
 Using the same card, without the SD card (or socket) you can emulate a SPO256-al2 and give your RC2014 the ability to play music